About the scheme

-The scheme recognises that Medicare billing is often delegated to non-practitioners.
-It encourages health practitioners and their billing providers to work together to:
+The scheme encourages health practitioners and their employers to work together to:

 - minimise incorrect billing